Assistant Professor of Economics

 - Reimer, M.N., J.K.
 Abbott, and J.E.
 Wilen.
 2014.
 Unraveling the multiple margins of rent generation from individual transferable quotas.
 Land Economics 90(3): 538-559.

 - Reimer, M.N. and J.E.
 Wilen.
 2013.
 Regulated Open Access and Regulated Restricted Access Fisheries.
 In: Shogren, J.F., (ed.)
 Encyclopedia of Energy, Natural Resource and Environmental Economics, Vol. 2, pp. 215-223, Amsterdam: Elsevier.

 - Reimer, M.N. and M. Guettabi.
 ACES High or Low?
 The Impact of a Severance Tax Change on Alaskan Oil Activity.
-In preparation.

 - "Unintended Consequences of a Ban on Illegal Fishing Gear: Evidence from a Field Experiment in Tanzania."
 Forum of the North American Association of Fisheries Economists, Ketchikan, AK, May 23, 2015.

 - "Bycatch Avoidance Under Amendment 80 in the BSAI Non-Pollock Groundfish Trawl Fishery."
 Lowell Wakefield Fisheries Symposium, Anchorage, AK, May 13-16, 2014.

 - "Technology or Incentives?
 Bycatch Avoidance in the BSAI Groundfish Fishery."
 Forum of the North American Association of Fisheries Economists, St. Petersburg, FL, May 23, 2013.